Vicente Julbe

 Vicente Julbe (c.
 1800 – c.
 1860) was Mayor of Ponce, Puerto Rico, from 1 October 1851 to 14 February 1854.
 He was a Spanish military officer with the rank of Coronel.

 Mayoral term

 Julbe is remembered for an edict he issued in October 1852.
 It stipulated that all homeowners were responsible for building a sidewalk in front of the houses.
-The sidewalk was to be 45 inches wide, have an slight inclination towards the street for rain water runoff, and be made of bricks.
+The sidewalk was to be 45 inches wide, have a slight inclination towards the street for rain water runoff, and be made of bricks.